Naruto Uzumaki: Design

 When designing Naruto for his Part II appearance, Kishimoto changed his character's clothing to an orange and black top, orange pants, and black sandals.
 He also gave him a red cape with black flames at the bottom when fighting Pain, a member of the Akatsuki.
 He drew Naruto's forehead protector wider to make his eyebrows easier to draw, something that had bothered him with his previous design.
 He also noted that Naruto's pants made the character look too childish.
 To remedy this, Kishimoto designed them to roll up, giving him a more mature appearance.
-He gave Naruto this look in order to make him stand out during action scenes.
+He gave Naruto this look to make him stand out during action scenes.

 For the events of the film The Last: Naruto the Movie (2014) as well as the final episodes of Naruto: Shippuden, Naruto was given a young adult appearance.
 His hair was made shorter, while his height was expanded notably in contrast to his Part II design.
 He was given two different outfits, a casual look consisting of an orange shirt as well as a design consisting of a black shirt with orange pants specifically meant for his missions.
 Due to his growth, Naruto wears a different headband, while his new ninja appearance was created with the purpose of being able to carry weapons more easily.
 Nevertheless, both looks keep the character's spiralling logo that was carried from his late mother's gone group, the Uzumaki clan.